Dynamic Object Masks as Goal Representations for Visual Goal-Conditioned Reinforcement Learning: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Many real-world robotics tasks, such as sorting objects in e-commerce warehouses or visual navigation to a target site, involve solving a multi-goal problem.
+Many real-world robotic tasks, such as sorting objects in e-commerce warehouses, fruit picking, or visual navigation to a target site, involve solving a multi-goal problem.
 These tasks require the agent to act in a particular way among numerous options to achieve various desired outcomes.
 Goal Conditioned Reinforcement Learning (GCRL) enables multi-goal learning by allowing the agent to acquire the necessary skills to solve a range of objectives, using a unified policy.

-Goal representation plays a key role in GCRL.
-The choice of goal representation affects essential components of robot learning, such as convergence speed, learned behavior, and generalization capabilities \cite{schaul15, Liu2022}.
-Goals can be represented in numerous ways, such as vectorized position or orientation, text, or target state image \cite{Liu2022}.
-For object reaching and manipulation tasks, target position and orientation provide information-rich goal conditions that enable the agent to learn the task efficiently.
-In a real-world robotics setting, however, depth data processing techniques, such as feature matching and outlier rejection, are required to estimate the target position and orientation \cite{dong2022towards}.
-The accuracy of these values is significantly impacted by lighting, reflectivity, distance, and transparency of the target \cite{dong2022towards}.
-Other common goal representations, such as target image and text, are easier to apply, but these representations inhibit the agent's ability to generalize to new targets.
+Goal representation plays a key role in GCRL, affecting essential components of robot learning such as convergence speed, learned behavior, and generalization capabilities \citep{schaul15, Liu2022}.
+Much of the GCRL literature relies on representations that assume access to privileged state information or desired future observations, such as vectorized position or orientation and target state images \citep{Andrychowicz2017, Plappert2018, Nair2018, Liu2022}.
+In many real-world robotic tasks, however, such information is not readily available.
+Researchers adapting GCRL to real-world manipulation have used representations such as 3D target position \citep{Plappert2018}, VAE-encoded goal images \citep{Nair2018, cong2022reinforcement}, and text-based embeddings \citep{homerobot}.
+While target position provides information-rich goal conditions that enable efficient learning, obtaining it requires specialized depth cameras and processing techniques such as feature matching and outlier rejection \citep{dong2022towards}.
+The accuracy of these estimates is significantly impacted by the distance, reflectivity, and transparency of the target \citep{thalhammer2024challenges}, as well as unpredictable lighting conditions \citep{al2025enhancing}.
+Image- and text-based representations are easier to apply, but we find they limit the agent's ability to generalize to new targets (Section \ref{sec:results}).